St. Mark's Cathedral, Bengaluru: History

-After the church was damaged in fire in 1923, the congregation temporarily worshipped at the St. Andrew's Kirk, Cubbon Road, till St. Marks's was rebuilt in 1927.
+After the church was damaged in fire in 1923, the congregation temporarily worshipped at St. Andrew's Kirk, Cubbon Road, till St. Mark's was rebuilt in 1927.

 The first Indian Presbyter of the cathedral was Rev H F J Daniel, who was installed as the Presbyter-in-charge in 1961.

 Military heritage

-The military colours of the 77th Moplah Rifles infantry Regiment, after disbandment (1907) are displayed on the west wall of St. Marks.
+The military colours of the 77th Moplah Rifles infantry Regiment, after disbandment (1907) are displayed on the west wall of St. Mark's.
 There is also a memorial for those killed in the Moplah revolt.
 There are also memorial plaques for several British officers who died in the Bangalore Cantonment.